s8lvg/teleprintf/README.md

 In your code, call `tprintf` with whatever message you want to send.

 ## Dependencies
-Telenote requires curl, which, on ubuntu, you can install with
+Teleprintf requires curl, which, on ubuntu, you can install with
 ```
 sudo apt install curl
 ```